nullscreen/yt/README.md

 * authenticate as a YouTube content owner
 * list the channels partnered with a YouTube content owner
+* list the claims administered by the content owner
+* search the claims administered by the content owner

 ```ruby
 # Content owners can be initialized with access token, refresh token or an authorization code